NicEastvillage/RLBot-DropShot-Dragon-Python/README.md

 3. In the files from the previous step, find and double click on run-gui.bat
 4. Click the 'Run' button

-## Changing the bot
+## Help

-- Bot behavior is controlled by `python_example/python_example.py`
-- Bot appearance is controlled by `python_example/appearance.cfg`

-See https://github.com/RLBot/RLBotPythonExample/wiki for documentation and tutorials.
+- See https://github.com/RLBot/RLBotPythonExample/wiki for framework documentation and tutorials.
+- See https://github.com/RLBot/RLBot/wiki/Dropshot for useful info about Dropshot.